WhatLibrarian/jekyll-now/Projects/ww2.md

 # Week 2 Outline

 # Into the Weeds
+___
 ## Third Party Materials

 ### All Rights Reserved
-?
-What is the pedagogical purpose of this item?
-How will it be used.
+Always question: What is the pedagogical purpose of this item?
+How will it be used?

 ![copyright_infographic](infographic_copyright.png)